 Breast lumps are a worry at any time, but can be very common when breastfeeding, particularly lumps that come and go.
 Reasons for more persistent lumps include engorgement, a blocked duct, and mastitis.
 If engorgement or mastitis are not treated promptly this could lead to a breast abscess.
 Lumps in the armpit can also be associated with breastfeeding because breast tissue extends into the armpit.
-Other possibilities include a benign tumour (fibroma), milk-filled cyst (galactocele) and rarely, inflammatory breast cancer.
+Other possible causes of lumps include milk-filled cysts (galactoceles), benign cysts and tumours (fibroadenomas), and rarely, breast cancer or inflammatory breast cancer.
 Check with your health professional about any lump that doesn’t disappear after a week or so, or that you have any concerns about.

 As a breastfeeding mother, you can expect lumpy breasts, and you’ll get to know your breasts better than you ever did before.